-EAs engage in protective presence.
-Our very presence protects vulnerable communities.
-It deters the Israeli military and armed settler groups from violating the human rights of civilians and makes local communities feel safer.
+EAs provide protective presence.
+Our presence deters the Israeli military and armed settler groups from violating the human rights of civilians, and makes local communities feel safer.
 Our EAs stand in solidarity with local churches and Palestinian and Israeli peace activists, upholding them in their nonviolent resistance to the occupation.

-Read the first-hand accounts written by our EAs on our Eyewitness Blog to see how they engage on the ground.
+Read first-hand accounts written by EAs on our Eyewitness blog to see what they do.

 We are passionate about change!
 Our EAs bring change on the ground through their witness and engagement and also advocate for change through a broad international network of churches and civil society.
 When they return home, EAs use their witness to open the eyes of the world to the realities of occupation.
 They campaign in their local communities and at a national level for a just and peaceful resolution to the Israeli-Palestinian conflict based on international law.